cmayron/Legal-Calculus/README.md

 ---
 # **ARTICLE I — GOVERNANCE**

-**LCES establishes a constitutional governance order in which admissibility, not discretion, defines the lawful boundaries of action.
+LCES establishes a constitutional governance order in which **admissibility, not discretion**, defines the lawful boundaries of action.
 The governor and the workflow are permanently separated; no system may oversee itself, reinterpret its mandate, or alter its own constraints.
-All actions must satisfy the admissibility gates of the architecture — SCUs, Modules, Calculi, STOP Doctrine, and Edition constraints — before they may enter any workflow.
+All actions must satisfy the admissibility gates of the architecture — **SCUs, Modules, Calculi, STOP Doctrine, and Edition constraints** — before they may enter any workflow.
 Execution is bound to structure, sequence, and provenance.
 Each action generates a preserved procedural record that functions as an enforceable constraint, ensuring transparency, reviewability, and the impossibility of silent deviation.
-Governance rules are Edition‑sovereign and may not be blended, overridden, or diluted; any modification requires formal reconstitution under the originating jurisdiction.**
+Governance rules are **Edition‑sovereign** and may not be blended, overridden, or diluted; any modification requires formal reconstitution under the originating jurisdiction.

-> **LCES operates through a closed constitutional loop in which lawful reality is defined, enforced, and learned.**
->
->
-> The Structural Completeness Unit establishes the authoritative boundaries of the legal domain; the verification layer enforces those boundaries deterministically; and the learning system internalizes them.
+**LCES operates through a closed constitutional loop in which lawful reality is defined, enforced, and learned.** The Structural Completeness Unit establishes the authoritative boundaries of the legal domain; the verification layer enforces those boundaries deterministically; and the learning system internalizes them.
+This loop ensures that artificial intelligence remains subordinate to law, incapable of inventing authority, and structurally prevented from hallucinating. **The system is constitutional not because it predicts law, but because it is governed by it.**
->
-> This loop ensures that artificial intelligence remains subordinate to law, incapable of inventing authority, and structurally prevented from hallucinating.
->
-> **The system is constitutional not because it predicts law, but because it is governed by it.**
->
----

 # **ARTICLE II — WORKFLOW**
 Section 1 — The Undersupplied Layer